MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

 You can create a virtual machine and deploy an operating system to it in many different ways, for example using Windows Deployment Services, attaching a prepared virtual hard drive, or manually using the installation media.
 This article walks through how to create a virtual machine and deploy an operating system to the virtual machine using the operating system installation media.

 Before starting this exercise, you need an .iso file for the operating system that you would like to deploy.
-If needed grab an evaluation copy of Windows 8.1 or Windows 10 from the [TechNet Evaluation Center](http://www.microsoft.com/en-us/evalcenter/).
+If needed, grab an evaluation copy of Windows 8.1 or Windows 10 from the [TechNet Evaluation Center](http://www.microsoft.com/en-us/evalcenter/).

 ## Create a Virtual Machine with Hyper-V Manager
 These steps walk through how to manually create a virtual machine and deploy an operating system to this virtual machine.